CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_07_Implementing_migration_in_hybrid_scenarios.md

     >**Note**: You will need to refresh the **Migration and modernization | Replications** to update the **Status** information.

 ### Task 3: Perform migration of Hyper-V VMs

+In this task, you will initiate and complete the migration of a Hyper-V virtual machine to Azure, using the configuration and replication you've already set up.

 1. In the Azure portal, on the **Migration and modernization | Replications** page, select the entry representing the **az801l07a-vm1** virtual machine.